w08r/nix-intro/README.md

   as a playground.
 - [Hello (Flake)!](./hello-flake) looks at a simple development environment based on historic unix standards.
+- [ Nix and Flake-utils](./nix-flake-utils) Introduces some of the nix language along with starting to delve into the flake utils library.
 - [Direnv integration](./direnv) walks you through the development experience brought to you by nix flakes and direnv.
 - [Rust, Grapql, Nix, Docker](./rs-gql) explores setting up a